amorychambers/ci-ms4-django/README.md

 checkout/models.py - No errors listed
 checkout/signals.py - No errors listed
 checkout/views.py - No errors listed
 checkout/webhook_handler.py - One error listed: lines 82 and 83 are 80 characters long.
-As these are over PEP8 guidelines by only one character and are due to longer variable names, I have decided that any changes might decrease readability. checkout/webhooks.py - One error listed: line 44 is over 80 characters long.
-Left unchanged for similar readability reasons as this is due to a long variable name taken from Stripe
+As these are over PEP8 guidelines by only one character and are due to longer variable names, I have decided that any changes might only decrease readability. checkout/webhooks.py - One error listed: line 44 is over 80 characters long.
+Left unchanged for similar readability reasons as this is due to a long variable name used by Stripe

 contact/views.py - No errors listed
 contact/forms.py - No errors listed